Matthews-Research-Group/DeterminateNoduleModel/README.md

+# Determinate nodule kinetic model

-# This GitHub contains supporting information for the following publication:
+This GitHub contains supporting information for the following publication:

 Kinetic modeling of the determinate nodule metabolism reveals enzymatic influences on improving nitrogen fixation efficiency